jhsware/isomorphic-schema/README.md

 import { createObjectPrototype } from 'component-registry');
 import TextField from 'isomorphic-schema/lib/field_validators/TextField');

-export const MySpecialField = createObjectPrototype({
+export class  MySpecialField extends ObjectPrototype<> implements T {
   __implements__ [IMySpecialField],
   extends: [TextField]
   // We don't change any functionality so we don't need to implement any methods